 Introduction

-During the cryptocurrency boom and bubble (2017-2021), a small team of engineers built a Github-gated website to fund Public Goods using an innovative funding mechanism called Quadratic Funding.
-From that experiment, a Grants Program was born; running quarterly rounds which consisted of four phases: Project creation, Grant application, Donation, and Distribution of funds.
+During the crypto boom, a small team of engineers built a Github-gated website to fund public goods through the use of an innovative funding mechanism called quadratic funding.
+From that experiment, a grants program was born; running quarterly rounds which consisted of four phases: project creation, grant application, donation, and distribution of funds.

-While the Gitcoin Grants Program was built to empower communities in funding public goods projects, that ability was hindered by significant user experience issues.
-The UX was designed so that each phase replaced the previous one as the round progressed — creating broken processes, missing status details, and massive usability issues leading to confusion, frustration, and high drop-off rates.
+While the Gitcoin Grants Program was built to empower communities to fund their public goods projects, that ability was hindered by significant user experience issues.
+The UX was designed so that each phase replaced the previous one as the round progressed—creating broken processes, missing status details, and massive usability issues leading to confusion, frustration, and high drop-off rates.

-For a year, I led product design to build an entirely new web3-native user experience.
-I collaborated closely with engineering teams and project managers to rethink the end-to-end user journey by leveraging a tech stack that would support an open-sourced interoperable protocol.
+For a year, I led product design to build an entirely new web3 native user experience.
+I collaborated closely with engineering teams and project managers to rethink the end-to-end user journey and leverage a tech stack that would support an open-source interoperable protocol.
 My primary objective became investigating critical issues caused by organizational missteps, identifying user pain-points, and overall system inefficiencies.

 Role